‘It will be our address for ever and ever’

 Perhaps less known is that this is where the greengage fruit originated, first imported from France in 1724 by Sir William Gage, 7th Baronet, from whom they derive their English name.

-We continue walking up the village street and spot Little Talland House on our left, opposite the village hall, where Virginia Woolf lived from 1911-1912.
+It would be hard to conjure up a prettier village than West Firle, with a busy village shop, church and pub.
+There is also so much variety in the architecture, cottages from all eras and larger houses too along the main street.
+We continue walking up the village street to the village hall and spot Little Talland House on our right, where Virginia Woolf lived from 1911-1912.
 The wood just to the east of the village was a favourite spot for her:

 ‘What I wouldn’t give,’ she wrote a few years later, ‘to be coming home through Firle woods, dusty and hot, with my nose turned home, every muscle tired and the brain . . . so sane and cool and ripe for the morrow’s task.’

 The graves of Vanessa and Quentin Bell and Duncan Grant are quite close to the wall on the north side of the churchyard.